vikhyat-patel/DSA/README.md

 Some important questions for software interviews.
 Check out the following ones also!

-1. Search in a matrix - {Two pointer}
+1. Search in a matrix - There are 2 variations of this problem, one in GFG - row & col sorted{Two pointer} & other in Leetcode, here we apply some tricks to solve it in O(logN + logM), both questions are very important must look.
 2. Number of 1 Bits - {very very interesting, must look}
 3. Parenthesis checker - {stack}
 4. Sort a stack - {recursion}, Special stack {simple implementation}